Best Waterfalls in South Carolina: 12 Local Favorites & Hidden Gems

 2. Raven Cliff Falls

-Raven Cliff Falls is a 400-foot waterfall located in Caesars Head State Park, and it is the highlight of the park, being one of the most photographed waterfalls in The Palmetto State.
+Raven Cliff Falls is a 400-foot waterfall located in Caesars Head State Park.
+It is the park's highlight and one of the most photographed waterfalls in the Palmetto State.
 You can enjoy a moderate 2.2-mile hike to the falls, passing through leafy forests and crossing a suspension bridge.
 The trail offers gorgeous views of the surrounding scenery and leads to a viewing platform at the base of the falls.

 3. King Creek Falls